Singapore's Temasek reports record portfolio, to temper investment pace

 Under CEO Ho Ching, the wife of Singapore Prime Minister Lee Hsien Loong, Temasek has become a global investor, ploughing billions of dollars into tech startups and emerging markets.
-Its key holdings include DBS Group Holdings (DBSM.SI) China Construction Bank (0939.HK) and Standard Chartered PLC (STAN.L).
+Its key holdings include DBS Group Holdings China Construction Bank and Standard Chartered PLC.

 Temasek is looking to temper its investment pace in the year ahead but remains open to investment opportunities, including counter-cyclical ones, company executives said at an annual news conference on Tuesday.